 Don't try either one of these methods

-This is why it’s so important to obtain HGH legally
+This is why it's so essential to obtain HGH legally

 There are three reasons why you should never consider getting HGH illegally.
 First, quality.
 There have been countless examples of mail-order imports of HGH that have not lived up to what was promised.